oakes/paren-soup/README.md

 * Automatic indentation
 * InstaREPL (à la Light Table)

 [Try the demo](http://oakes.github.io/paren-soup).
-To use paren-soup in your own website, just go to the releases section and download the files.
+To use paren-soup in your own website, just go to [the releases section](https://github.com/oakes/paren-soup/releases) and download the latest files.
 In your HTML, link to one of the CSS files and use the following markup:
 ```html
 <div class="paren-soup">
   <div class="instarepl"></div>